silinternational/slack-bot-sms-reminder/README.md

 10. Test the integration by typing in `/sms [yourphonenumber] 1m your message` and you should get a response telling you when it was scheduled for and then in that much time you should also receive the text message.
 Note that if you are using a free trial Nexmo account you wont be able to text any numbers than the one you registered with.
+11. To destroy all the provisioned AWS resources run `make destroy`

 ## About
 This app was created as a demo for a presentation given to the Charlotte Golang Meetup group in August 2018.
 The slides